-The Undergraduate Acting sequence is a minimum of 6-quarter related performance classes that begin in sophomore year.
-Junior Transfers students enter their junior year and complete a minimum of 4-quarter related performance classes.
-Related performance courses consist of acting, voice/speech, and movement classes.
-All undergraduate students in the department (from any sequence) are able to audition for most departmental undergraduate productions.
+The undergraduate acting emphasis is a minimum of six-quarter related performance classes that begin in sophomore year.
+Junior transfer students enter their junior year and complete a minimum of four-quarter related performance classes.
+Related performance courses consist of acting, voice/speech and movement classes.
+All undergraduate students in the department (from any emphasis) are able to audition for most departmental undergraduate productions.

-Students admitted to the major in the acting sequence are not guaranteed a place in the acting classes each quarter.
-All sequence classes require instructor consent to enroll.
-The faculty may elect to not continue a student in the sequence at any time.
+Students admitted to the major in the acting emphasis are not guaranteed a place in the acting classes each quarter.
+All emphasis classes require instructor consent to enroll.
+The faculty may elect to not continue a student in the emphasis at any time.
 This could be due to poor performance, poor citizenship (excessive absences, not working up to the standards of the class, poor grades in the class, etc.).
-In this situation the student would no longer have a sequence but would still graduate on time with a degree in Theater.
+In this situation the student would no longer have a emphasis but would still graduate on time with a degree in Theater.

-Like all other undergraduate sequences, this is not a "major."
+Like all other undergraduate emphases, this is not a "major."
 There is no "acting major."
-All undergraduates in the program are theater majors and graduate with a Bachelor of Arts (BA) degree in Theater.
+All undergraduates in the program are theater majors and graduate with a bachelor of arts (B.A.) degree in Theater.

 Students in the UCLA TFT Department of Theater cannot change their major to the Department of Film, Television and Digital Media at any time in their four years here.
-Nor can they change from their sequence into the acting or musical theater sequences.
+Nor can they change from their emphasis into the acting or musical theater emphases.